Adaptive design has become the tool of choice to establish an eCommerce sales platform.

 Leveraging the geographical advantage that mobiles have over desktops, Booking.com adapted its mobile homepage to feature their “search nearby function”.

-This allows their mobile customers to cut through to reach the heart of the service, which is the usual reason the site is on mobile to begin with.
+This allows their mobile customers to cut through to reach the heart of the service, which is the usual reason the site is on mobile, to begin with.

 More mobile eCommerce sites will continue to switch to adaptive design, so it falls on eCommerce merchants to keep up with the trend.
-Most eCommerce metrics will take adaptive design into account – if not as a measure of success, at least a measure of profit.
+Most eCommerce metrics will take adaptive design into account – if not a measure of success, at least a measure of profit.

 Using Adaptive Design To Your Advantage

 Adaptive design isn’t the only way that eCommerce websites can increase conversion rates and promote brand engagement.
 But it’s a tried-and-tested way of ensuring that every visit to your online store is smooth, no matter where they’re browsing from.
+Look at how to write the right website design RFP here.

 And if they find shopping with you a delightful experience, that means they’re more likely to return – and your business can grow from that base alone.